9 Things to Do in Japan During the Autumn Season

 Photo by Call me LAMB/Unsplash

-One of the most popular autumn activities in Japan is checking out the colorful foliage, known as koyo.
-Japanese maple (momiji) turns a brilliant red while the gingko trees (icho) turn vibrant yellow.
-The best places to see the fall foliage are public parks, gardens, or along local hiking trails.
-As for gingko, look for icho namiki or "gingko avenues" to lose yourself in a tunnel of bright yellow.
+One of the most popular autumn activities in Japan is admiring the colorful foliage, known as koyo.
+The Japanese maple (momiji) turns a vivid red, while gingko trees (icho) transform into a bright yellow.
+Some of the best places to enjoy this seasonal spectacle are public parks, gardens, and local hiking trails.
+For a full display of gingko, search for icho namiki or "gingko avenues" to stroll through tunnels of glowing yellow.

 Indulge in Japanese Fall Desserts